onera/Cassiopee/Converter/doc2/source/Converter.rst

     :type a: [pyTree, base, zone, list of zones]
     :param bndName: name of BC to extract (accepts wildcards)
     :type bndName: string
+    :param reorder: if True, extracted zones are reordered such that normals are oriented towards the interior of a.
+    :type reorder: Boolean
     :rtype: list of zones

     *Example of use:*